Skip to main content

 Scan a directory for secrets:

-rafter agent scan .
+rafter secrets .

 Detected Secret Types